istio/istio.io/content/en/docs/ops/ambient/usage/waypoint/index.md

 ### Destination Only Waypoint

 In contrast to traditional sidecar proxies, which reside alongside application pods, Waypoint proxies operate solely on the server-side, acting as reverse proxies for L7 traffic.
-This approach streamlines L7 traffic management by centralising policy enforcement to the destination workload's namespace or service account.
+This approach streamlines L7 traffic management by centralizing policy enforcement to the destination workload's namespace or service account.

 When a request originates from an application pod, it bypasses the client-side Waypoint proxy and directly reaches the server-side Waypoint proxy associated with the destination workload's namespace or service account.
 Istio enforces that all traffic coming into the namespace goes through the waypoint, which then enforces all policies for that namespace.
 Because of this, each waypoint only needs to know about configuration for its own namespace.
 Thus Waypoint proxy assumes responsibility for enforcing all L7 policies and routing rules applicable to the destination workload.